fleetdm/fleet/handbook/product.md

 Intake for new product ideas (feature requests) happens at the "Product office hours" meeting.

-At the "Product office hours" meeting, all feature requests are discussed and either prioritized or ejected.
+At the "Product office hours" meeting, all feature requests are weighed.
+When a feature request is weighed, it is prioritized or ejected.

 A feature request is prioritized when perceived as an important near-term priority by the business.
-When this happens, a release date is tentatively set (within 6 weeks).
+When this happens, the feature request is set to be released into the hands of the Fleet community within 6 weeks.

 A feature request is ejected when competing priorities are perceived as a more important near-term priority by the business.